direktiv/direktiv-apps/rabbitmq-consume/README.md

 ---
 {
-  "image": "vorteil/rabbitmq-consumer",
+  "image": "vorteil/rabbitmq-consume",
   "desc": "Consumes messages from a RabbitMQ Service" }
 ---

-# RabbitMQ Consumer
+# RabbitMQ Consume

 Consumes messages from a RabbitMQ Service